sedol1339/files/abstracts.md

     - This means that SGD moves in valley like regions "bouncing between walls at a height"
     - While a large LR maintains a large height from the valley floor, a small batch size injects noise facilitating exploration; this mechanism is crucial for generalization

+Yao, Z., Gholami, A., Lei, Q., Keutzer, K., & Mahoney, M. W. (2018).
+Hessian-based Analysis of Large Batch Training and Robustness to Adversaries. arXiv, 1802.08241.
+Retrieved from https://arxiv.org/abs/1802.08241v4

+    - We study large batch size training through the lens of the Hessian
+    - Large batch size training converges to points with noticeably higher Hessian spectrum, and such points have poor robustness to adversarial perturbation
+    - We study the connection between robust optimization (https://arxiv.org/abs/1706.06083, that is a min-max optimization problem), and large batch size training
+    - Robust optimization is antithetical to large batch training, in the sense that it favors areas with small spectrum (aka flat minimas), and robust training is a saddle-free optimization problem almost everywhere

 Yuille, A. L., & Liu, C. (2018).
 Deep Nets: What have they ever done for Vision? arXiv, 1805.04025.
 Retrieved from https://arxiv.org/abs/1805.04025v4

 Yun, C., Sra, S., & Jadbabaie, A. (2018).
 Small nonlinearities in activation functions create bad local minima in neural networks. arXiv, 1802.03487.
 Retrieved from https://arxiv.org/abs/1802.03487v4